Keynote Speaker: Fred Cook

 Improvise, a book authored by Golin CEO Fred Cook, is an inspiring story of how he followed an unusual yet fascinating path from young adulthood to the corner office.
 He combines his lifetime of uncommon experiences with his insights from a successful corporate career, as a means to help others uncover professional skills that exist outside any traditional office.

 Following college, Cook was initiated into the business world through a dozen lackluster yet enlightening jobs, including pool hustler, chauffeur for drunks, cabin boy, doorman, and Italian leather salesman.
 Now he provides counsel to blue-chip companies like Nintendo, McDonald’s, Wal-Mart, BP, and Toyota, and has worked personally with Jeff Bezos, Michael Eisner, and Steve Jobs.
-Filled with colorful anecdotes and hilarious yet poignant moments, Improvise delivers practical tips on how people can change their perspectives, using unique life experiences as means to an end.
+Filled with colorful anecdotes and hilarious yet poignant moments, Improvise delivers practical tips on how people can change their perspectives, using unique life experiences as a means to an end.

 Fred Cook has worked at Golin for over 25 years.
 He started as an account supervisor in our Los Angeles office and moved to Chicago ten years ago to become Golin’s third CEO.
 Fred credits the company culture for his long tenure with the firm.
 He spends a lot of time visiting Golin offices around the globe and is constantly impressed by the dedication and enthusiasm of the team.